- Born 1890; died 1988.

 Philip Hagreen: A Sceptic & A Craftsman – written & edited by Lottie Hoare

 We are fortunate in that there is an extraordinary resource available on the life and work of Philip Hagreen.
-It is a 377-page book in pdf formation which gathers together a huge amount of resources about Hagreen and his ideas, art, writings, friendships and experiences.
+It is a 377-page book in pdf format which gathers together a huge amount of resources about Hagreen and his ideas, art, writings, friendships and experiences.
 The book is dedicated to “Father John Hagreen (1919 –2003), whose patience, foresight and determination to bring his father’s ideas to a wider audience brought this book into being.”
 The foreword is by Jenny KilBride, and provides a great introduction.